Many experience fatigue after eating.

 Consuming food will leave you tired and fatigued.
 In contrast, vitamin foods can boost energy levels.

 Large portions of unhealthy foods can leave you sleepy.
-Reducing portion size and eating smaller meals frequently allowing your body to digest smaller portions, which will leave you feeling less tired.
+Reducing portion size and eating smaller meals frequently allows your body to digest smaller portions, which will leave you feeling less tired.

 How to avoid excessive sleepiness after meals